 Can a leaning tree be straightened?

 Depending on the size of a tree leaning tree can be straightened.
-For smaller tree that still have not reached their full potential, you can stake or brace a tree allowing it to take better root.
+For a smaller tree that still has not reached its full potential, you can stake or brace a tree allowing it to take better root.

-If the tree is a huge pine for example that has reached maturity and weighs several tonnes, then likelihood of straightening the tree and it being structurally sound is very unlikely.
-In this case the trees best off being removed.
+If the tree is a huge pine tree for example that has reached maturity and weighs several tonnes, then the likelihood of straightening the tree and it being structurally sound is very unlikely.
+In this case, the trees best off being removed.

 Is cable bracing a good idea?

 I personally am not a huge fan of cable bracing.
 I think if a tree does not have a good structure to begin with, then cable bracing is just a Band-Aid and the problem will only get worse in time.

 That being said if it’s only a small ornamental tree no bigger than 15ft.
 I don’t see it being a huge issue as a failure of the tree structure will not result in any major damage or injury.

 Also if you are using the cable bracing technique to try and eek a few more years out of a failing tree that is clearly in decline, then I am dead against it.
 Trees in an urban environment have a certain amenity value and Safe and Useful Life Expectancy.
 Once the tree has passed that, you are only delaying the inevitable.
 In my opinion, you are best removing the tree and replacing it with a new sapling.